Gender Action Plan

 Our Goals

-A cultural shift to embed a gender lens in business decision-making; to deliver a more inclusive and respectful workforce that provides opportunities, skills/training and favourable working conditions for women.
+Drive a cultural shift to embed a gender lens in business decision-making; to deliver a more inclusive and respectful workforce that provides opportunities, skills/training and favourable working conditions for women.

-An industry that is inclusive and fit for purpose, so it can attract and retain women (600,000 jobs forecast to deliver 82% renewables by 2030) and lead us towards a safer climate.
+Shape an industry that is inclusive and fit for purpose, so it can attract and retain women (600,000 jobs forecast to deliver 82% renewables by 2030) and lead us towards a safer climate.

-Quality employment outcomes and economic empowerment of women in new jobs that are meaningful and local.
+Achieve quality employment outcomes and economic empowerment of women in new jobs that are meaningful and local.

-A public communications campaign – to empower businesses to promote their leadership role in gender diversity and inclusion.
+Empower businesses to promote their leadership role in gender diversity and inclusion.

-A community of practice – to guide the development of content, co-design solutions, encourage and support others taking action, and network with like-minded people.
+Guide the development of content, co-design solutions, encourage and support others taking action, and share knowledge on best practice.

-Industry Baseline Survey
+Smart Energy Industry Gender Baseline Survey

 The survey results help us guide the Gender Action Plan’s work, shape the design of our communities of practice and will help us in tackling workforce gender disparity in Australia.

-Advisory Board
+Our Gender Action Advisory Board

 Arti Agrawal